PE file format: DOS Header

 2 words: backwards compatibility.

 See, the PE format was designed as an extension of the old DOS MZ executable format.
 Back then, the Portable Executable format was a new kid on the block.
-Both the old DOS MZ format and PE format ended with a .exe extension, so whenever a user attempted to run a PE .exe on MS-DOS, the DOS loaders would freak out because they expected a DOS MZ format for .exe extensions, not PE.
+Both DOS-MZ and PE executables were distributed with a .exe extension, so whenever a user attempted to run a PE .exe on MS-DOS, the DOS loaders would behave unexpectedly because they expected a DOS MZ format for .exe extensions, not Portable Executable.

-So, in order to not make the DOS loaders freak out when they see a PE executable, they required every PE file contain this DOS stub inside the DOS header:
+So, in order to make the DOS loaders predictably exit the program upon running a PE executable, Microsoft distributed every PE file with this DOS stub inside the DOS header:

 This program cannot be run in DOS mode

-So that if a DOS loader (or a user in DOS) tries to execute a PE file, they don’t crash or hang; instead, they immediately see this message in the console:
+So that if a DOS loader tries to execute a PE file, they don’t crash or hang; instead, they immediately print this message in the console and exit the process.

 This program cannot be run in DOS mode

-Looking back, this “might’ve” been a mistake move by Microsoft😅.
-The PE format evolved to be a much more powerful and modular format afterward, way more than originally speculated, and leaving the old DOS-MZ format to be forgotten in the shadows.
+Looking back, making this ASCII sequence native to every PE file “might’ve” been a mistake move by Microsoft😅.
+The PE format evolved to be a much more powerful and modular format afterward, way more than originally speculated, leaving the DOS-MZ forma to die in the shadows.
 Yet, every PE file in existence still contains those 36 bytes worth of ASCII bloat, to remind DOS loaders from 40 years ago that our modern .exe file cannot be run on DOS systems.

 DOS stub code injection